AlexKly/VegaVAD/README.md

 ![dataset struct](https://github.com/AlexKly/VegaVAD/blob/master/Docs/Dataset_folder_structure.jpg)

 ## The processing wav files in to features:
-Pay attention to that final files size will be too big after processing.
-So you need to remember it because the size will be ~ 40 Gb each file (The total number files will be 4).
+Pay attention to that final files size will be too big after processing. **So you need to remember it because the size will be ~ 40 Gb each file (The total number files will be 4).
+And it will take a lot time for processing all audio data.**
 In main.py you can define path for your dataset.
 You can change parameters in config.py for feature processing.
+In preprocessing_data you can find function for extraction features for two approaches: ***BiLSTM*** and ***CNN-BiLSTM***

+Params for setting data processing:
+- Sample rate -
+- Pre
+- Frame length
+- Frame step
+- Window function
+- Points for FFT size:
+- Mel filters size:
+- Image size:

 GL HF!